calagopus/website/web/docs/wings/configuration.md

 ```

 ### docker.network.ispn
-The internal network flag used by Wings to identify its managed network.
+The flag that determines if the Docker network used by Wings is "internal", meaning it has no access to the external internet.

 Default value:
 ```yaml